peoplewave-ico/wavebase/index.md

 ## 1b.
 Then create your own wallet

-Create your new account at Ethereum wallet https://github.com/myglobalidentity/etherwallet Explore its functions
+Create your new account at Ethereum wallet https://github.com/myglobalidentity/etherwallet

+Explore its functions.
 Practise fund transfer with you to get you comfortable with transfers, storing funds, etc

 # Ability to perform solid API development

-Get a sample transaction from our sandbox api https://audpquvmdaownca.form.io/lc/submission/58eb4038e3210d00f1dc1050 Check if it is a fraud.
-If fraud - reject If not fraud, proceed to display account details using one of our banking sandbox api
+## Get transaction from our sandbox api https://audpquvmdaownca.form.io/lc/submission/58eb4038e3210d00f1dc1050
+Check fraud score using only REQUIRED fields from https://developer.mastercard.com/documentation/fraud-scoring-for-merchants/1#api-reference

+Set a score band to reject or accept and let us know why.
+Display the results in an attractive summary table - eject or accept

 Write it to the blockchain using web3.js https://github.com/myglobalidentity/web3.js

 # Ability to manage Smart Contract, deploy it, call it and show in a demo to us